NetGaze/NetGaze/README.md

 ![Java](https://img.shields.io/badge/Java-17_+-green.svg?style=just-the-message&labelColor=gray)

-NetGaze is a Java-based library/agent designed for server-side network observability for microservices.
-It provides real-time monitoring and visualization of network connectivity, enabling you to identify and address issues proactively.
+NetGaze is a network observability platform designed for server-side network observability for microservices.
+It provides real-time monitoring and visualization of network connectivity, enabling you to identify failure points, network issues, and service dependencies.

 **NOTE**: This project is a work in progress.